NEUROFUSIONInc/fusion/frontend/public/posts/2021-12-13-inception.md

 tags:
   - fusion
 authors:
-  - Ore Ogundipe
+  - name: "Ore Ogundipe"
-  - Adaobi Adibe
+  - name: "Adaobi Adibe"
 ---

 > In 2021, my friend & I (Ore) did some analysis on my data and birth the initial version of Fusion.
 Here's a summary of what we learnt and what we envisioned Fusion to evolve to.
 My friend has moved on to biology research & Fusion has evolved a lot since then but the essence is still the same.
 Helping you understand yourself better :)